MGanslmeier/cryptoTrader/README.md

     rtweet_consumerkey <- 'XXXXXXXXXXXXXXXXXXXXXXXXX'
     rtweet_consumersecret  <- 'XXXXXXXXXXXXXXXXXXXXXXXXXX'

-    # start tweet scraping function in new RStudio session
+    # start tweet scraping function (copy this line in a new R session so you can execute the function below in parallel)
     exeTweetDownloader(coinNames = 'ETH')

     # start trading function